marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/jimluo/later) by jimluo - Read your tabs later

 [Linkwarden](
-          https://www.raycast.com/leodbrs/linkwarden) by leodbrs - This extension allows you to manage your Linkwarden bookmarks directly from Raycast.
+          https://www.raycast.com/leodbrs/linkwarden) by leodbrs - Manage your Linkwarden bookmarks directly from Raycast.
 You can add new bookmarks and search through your existing ones effortlessly.

 [Lucky Surf](
           https://www.raycast.com/popalay/lucky-surf) by popalay - Say goodbye to scrolling through endless search results – simply trust your intuition and let serendipity guide you to the information you need, swiftly and efficiently